lemonyte/mla-terminal/readme.md

 # MLA Terminal
 By [LemonPi314](https://github.com/LemonPi314)

 A recreation of the terminal interface from the video game The Talos Principle.
 ## Installation
 Download the project folder as a ZIP archive from this GitHub page and unzip the contents into any folder on your Windows PC.
 ## Usage
 ### Running The Program
-Open the project folder and double click the shortcut named "mla-terminal.exe".
+Open the project folder and double click the shortcut named `MLA Terminal`.
 ### Commands
 #### `help`
 Returns a list of basic commands.